 The holiday spirit hit me so hard this year.
 How do you describe the Christmas feeling?
-Holiday music, drinking a Keto Eggnog drink, and comfy fluffy pajamas are all I want these days.
+Holiday music, drinking a Keto Eggnog, and comfy fluffy pajamas are all I want these days.

 Eggnog is usually made with whole milk, cream, whipped egg whites, egg yolks, sugar, cinnamon, and nutmeg.
 The adult version can contain some alcohol like brandy, rum or bourbon.

-Traditionally consumed around Christmas time in the United States and Canada, eggnog has gain popularity among Australia’s people too.
+Traditionally consumed around Christmas time in the United States and Canada, eggnog has gained popularity among Australia’s people, too.

 I love eggnog, but I have friends that hate it.
 It seems that there’s no middle ground on eggnog.
 You either like it or hate it.

-I was surprised to find out, the eggnog we buy in a carton from the stores does not contain fresh egg.
+I was surprised to find out, the eggnog we buy in a carton from the stores does not contain fresh eggs.

-Using my recipe you will make low-carb eggnog enough for at least 5 people.
+Using my recipe, you will make low-carb eggnog enough for at least 4 guests.
 The low carb ingredients you will need:

 Instant Keto Eggnog

-Add all the ingredients in a blender.
+Add all the ingredients to a blender.
 Pulse for 20-30 seconds, and it’s ready to serve.
 It is definitely not as frothy and creamy as the classic recipe but is mess-free.
-Let it sit in the fridge for 1 hour and feel the holidays vibe.
+Let it sit in the fridge for 1 hour and feel the holiday’s vibe.

 For an alcohol-free low carb eggnog recipe, just remove the booze and replace it with rum extract and add low carb milk instead.